 Well loyal, loyal… I learned more Spanish curse words in one night than during my 2 weeks language course.
-Many fans left the stadium before the first half as Barcelona suffered another tremendous loss but I didn’t let it bother me.
+Many fans left the stadium before the first half was over, as Barcelona suffered another tremendous loss.
+But I didn’t let it bother me.

 Discover things to see at night in Barcelona

 And there you have it.
 The above-mentioned things to do in Barcelona at night are perfect for December, January,

 Other things to do at night in Barcelona (when it is not winter)

-Of course, Barcelona has so much more to do in the evening hours.
-Especially when the warm summer heat resides and the buzz of the evening greats you as you stroll along Las Ramblas.
+Of course, Barcelona has many more evening activities.
+Especially when the warm summer heat resides and the buzz of the evening greets you as you stroll along Las Ramblas.

 - Spanish Guitar Night, enjoy a performance by some of the best Barcelona guitar players.
 Check for dates and availability here.

-- Ghost of Barcelona Walking Tour, join a knowledgable guide and learn all the spooky details of tales and intrigues of Barcelona’s past.
+- Ghost of Barcelona Walking Tour, join a knowledgeable guide and learn all the spooky details of tales and intrigues of Barcelona’s past.
 This mysterious tour starts at 8.30 pm or 9.30 pm.
 Check for dates and prices here.

-- Audio-Visual Feel Spain Experience at the Poble Espanyol, feel, hear and taste the best of Spain’s cultural feasts and traditions.
+- Audio-Visual Feel Spain Experience at the Poble Espanyol, feel, hear, and taste the best of Spain’s cultural feasts and traditions.
 The Poble Espanyol is a multi-experience village in Barcelona where you admire the architecture and exhibitions.
-Poble Espanyol is open until midnight or even until 3 and 4 am on the weekends.
+Poble Espanyol is open until midnight or even until 3 and 4 a.m. on the weekends.
 Check for more details about things to see at the Poble Espanyol and opening hours, here.